-What is the primary purpose of a face covering?
+26. What is the primary purpose of a face covering?
+(Updated 10/27/2020)

+Cloth face coverings are recommended as a simple barrier to help prevent respiratory droplets from traveling into the air and onto other people when the person wearing the cloth face covering coughs, sneezes, talks, or raises their voice.
+This is called source control.
 The primary purpose of a face covering is to prevent the wearer from potentially exposing or infecting others.
 To be effective, face coverings must be worn properly and must completely cover both the nose and mouth.

-How should cloth face coverings be cleaned and stored?
+27. How should cloth face coverings be cleaned and stored?